 Our worlds have come to a startling halt.
 We feel incredibly isolated, alone, terrified of coming in contact with the germs of this virus.
 We have so many questions and behind all of our questions is fear.

 In our innocence (symbolized by the young woman in the white dress), we stand at the windows of the world and feel helpless.
-Our lives have been totally changed forever.
+Our lives are changed forever.